jingpad-bsp/android_external_autotest/docs/coding-style.md

 Strings should use only single quotes for hardcoded strings in the code.
 Double quotes are acceptable when single quote is used as part of the string.
-Multiline string should not use '\' but wrap the string using parenthesises.
+Multiline strings should not use '\' but wrap the string using parentheseses.

 ```
 REALLY_LONG_STRING = ('This is supposed to be a really long string that is '